 Frederik Anseel is Professor of Management and Senior Deputy Dean (Research & Enterprise) at UNSW Business School, Sydney.
 Previously, he was Vice-Dean Research at King’s College London (UK), Head of Department at Ghent University (Belgium) and has held visiting positions at ESSEC Business School (France), Bocconi University (Italy) and University of Groningen (The Netherlands).
 He currently serves as the President of the European Association of Work and Organizational Psychology, with 2000 members the leading European association for evidence-based insights regarding people, work and organization.
-His work won several awards, including an Academy of Management Best Paper award, and he is an elected Fellow of the International Association of Applied Psychology (IAAP).
+His work won several awards, including two Academy of Management Best Paper awards, and he is an elected Fellow of the International Association of Applied Psychology (IAAP).

 Frederik Anseel studies the motivational microfoundations of why and how people contribute to organizational success.
 Recent work focuses on how individuals can overcome motivational obstacles during the innovation and entrepreneurial process to “keep their fire burning”.
 His research has been published in leading journals such as Journal of Applied Psychology, Journal of Management, Research Policy, Organizational Behavior and Human Decision Processes and Psychological Science.
 His work has also been featured in public media such as Harvard Business Review, BBC, Science, Nature, Psychology Today, the New York Times, the Wall Street Journal and The Guardian.